8 players who were bigger than the club (or thought they were, anyway)

 Malcolm Macdonald (Newcastle)

-Newly appointed Newcastle manager Gordon Lee and the Magpies’ star striker Malcolm MacDonald were never destined to see eye to eye, especially after Supermac was quoted in the Newcastle Evening Chronicle as asking “Who is Gordon Lee?” after the ex-Blackburn boss took the hot seat in summer 1975.
+The Magpies’ star striker was never likely to see eye to eye with newly-appointed manager Gordon Lee: when the ex-Blackburn boss took charge in 1975, Supermac was quoted in the Newcastle Evening Chronicle as asking “Who is Gordon Lee?"

-“My cards were marked after that rather unfortunate start,” remarked MacDonald wryly several years later.
-During the rather uncomfortable 1975/76 campaign, Lee made a point of subbing MacDonald on a regular basis and informed him: “You’re not a good pro, MacDonald, there’s more to football than scoring goals” after the latter scoffed at Lee’s training routines.
+“My cards were marked after that rather unfortunate start,” Macdonald said several years later.
+During the 1975/76 season, Lee made a point of subbing the centre-forward on a regular basis, telling him: “You’re not a good pro, Macdonald… there’s more to football than scoring goals.”

-Twelve months later, Supermac joined Arsenal for an eye-catching £333,333.33 fee.
+Twelve months later, Supermac signed for Arsenal for an eye-catching £333,333.33 fee.
 “He’s not worth it,” Lee blasted.
-MacDonald plundered goals aplenty for the Highbury side, while Lee bailed out of St James’ Park within 18 months before later managing Everton, Preston and KR Reykjavik.
+MacDonald continued his one-in-two strike rate at Highbury, though, while Lee departed St James’ Park within 18 months.

+When Marsh joined Manchester City from QPR for a hefty £200,000 in March 1972, manager Malcolm Allison claimed the forward would be the missing piece in their title-winning jigsaw.
+Instead, Marsh’s arrival at Maine Road derailed their bid for silverware, with team-mates accusing him of breaking up the rhythm of their attacks and “juggling the ball like a bloody seal”.

+The Londoner stayed for four years despite reservations about his work ethic, but success continued to elude City.
+After a spell in the reserves for criticising manager Tony Book's team selection, Marsh was asked by his gaffer: “If you think I’m useless, it’s not going to work.
+Do you want to take it back?”
+“No chance, you’re not even that good,” came the response.

 Ian Wright (Arsenal)